JAlcocerT/JAlcocerT/content/blog/R_Stocks.md

 {{< /details >}}

-> See it in action: https://jalcocert.github.io/R_Stocks/
+> See the RStocks FlexDashboard in action: https://jalcocert.github.io/R_Stocks/

 ---

 ## FAQ

+### How Can I try the R Stocks Shiny App?

+**Ready to Try?**: If you've read this far, you're probably eager to give the app a try.

-Try the R Stocks Shiny App baremetal:
+Try the R Stocks Shiny App (baremetal):

+1. Install R Language
+2. Install the required Packages:

 ```sh
 RUN R -e 'install.packages(c("shiny", "plotly", "viridis","dplyr", "tidyr","lubridate","shinythemes","shinyWidgets","DT","bslib","priceR","quantmod"))'

 RUN R -e 'install.packages("yfR", dependencies = TRUE)' #this one will work when you install its deps
 ```

-### How Can I try the R Stocks Shiny App?

-* **Ready to Try?**: If you've read this far, you're probably eager to give the app a try.
-I've deployed it using the latest Docker image.
-    * **Access my instance**:  I am making an effort to self-host at home at a Raspberry Pi
-        * You can access it for free from any browser {{< newtab url="https://r_stocks.fossengineer.com/" text="here" >}}
-    * **Docker Image**: The Docker image I'm using is available on DockerHub: [fossengineer/r_stocks](https://hub.docker.com/repository/docker/fossengineer/r_stocks)
+**Docker Image**: The Docker image I'm using is available on DockerHub: [fossengineer/r_stocks](https://hub.docker.com/repository/docker/fossengineer/r_stocks)

+> I've recommend to do it using the latest Docker image.

 **What if the site can't be reached?**